yuexiaofeng/yuexiaofeng.github.io/_posts/2024-03-03-ai-notes-llm.md

 Call me hidebound, but even today I still prefer search engines over various chatbots to get my answers to stuff.
 But who knows, maybe I'll change my mind soon.

 At the beginning of all the ChatGPT news, I wasn't sure if it's just a hype or the beginning of a new era.
 But with 20% of computer science students who graduated with PhD degrees specialized in AI[^fn3], I feel that the advancement of AI can only be even faster.
 Heck, maybe just like what Singaporean government recently proposed[^fn4], every now and then, we all ought to refresh and re-educate ourselves for the new AI knowledge nowadays, whether or not we're directly in this line of work.
-In the near future, maybe AI would become an essential skill like typing for us just to remain employable in the workforce.
+In the near future, maybe AI would become an essential skill like typing for us just to remain employable in the workforce (or AI does all the work already, and most of us would just be happily collecting UBI cheques!).

 And without a doubt, the rising of AI is indeed happening at a faster velocity than ever before.
 The recent news of OpenAI's Sora was also pretty mind-blowing.